davidk003/cse15l-lab-reports/LabReport5.md

 * `currentTimeMillis()`
 * `add()`

-2 calls to `contains()` are used to loop and check and to continunally remove all instanced of a string from the string server. `remove()` is used to the string from `stringList`, which contains the strings in the server. `currentTimeMillis()` is used again to record the time for request logging, and `add()` is called to add to the ArrayList recording server requests.
+2 calls to `contains()` are used to loop and check and to continually remove all instances of a string from the string server. `remove()` is used to the string from `stringList`, which contains the strings in the server. `currentTimeMillis()` is used again to record the time for request logging, and `add()` is called to add to the ArrayList recording server requests.

 Relevant arguments?
 * `parameters[1]` is passed to check the `stringList` with `contains()` to eventually used as a parameter in `remove()` if the string is found.